Part of the series 149 Weeks: Why the Miami Hurricanes Were the NFL’s Best Team of the 2000s

 It stung.

-He took that confidence into camp.
 When the coaches asked for the starters on the first day of Denver Broncos training camp, the rookie Portis stepped forward, his competition — veteran Olandis Gary, 2000 rookie of the year Mike Anderson, and future Hall of Famer Terrell Davis — standing next to him.
-His running backs coach had to pull him back.4
+His running backs coach had to pull him back.5

 Portis was starting by Week 3.